Messi magic saves Argentina, Klose rescues Germany

-Messi snatched a 1-0 win for Argentina against plucky Iran with a typical piece of brilliance that put them in the last 16, while Klose equaled the record for World Cup goals of 15 with a classic poacher's effort to salvage a 2-2 draw against Ghana.
+Messi snatched a 1-0 win for Argentina against plucky Iran with a typical piece of brilliance that sent the South Americans through to the last 16, while Klose equaled the record for World Cup goals of 15 to salvage a 2-2 draw against Ghana.

-Messi struck in stoppage time in Belo Horizonte with a superb curling strike, although a moment of genius from the four-times world player of the year added sheen to a lackluster display from one of the tournament favorites.
+Messi struck in stoppage time in Belo Horizonte with a superb curling effort, although a moment of genius from the four-times world player of the year could not disguise a lackluster display from one of the tournament favorites.

 The goal, a cruel blow for the Iranians who several times came close to taking a shock lead, was enough to put Argentina through from Group F with a game to spare and was Messi's second of the tournament after his stunner against Bosnia.